Wanna get a job in Silicon Valley?

 California is an At-Will Employment state.
 This means that you or the company has the right to terminate the employment relationship at any time, with or without cause, and with or without notice.

 At first this sounds a bit harsh but it has its merits.
 Back in Australia you have to give the employer notice and this is always a 2-4 week period.
 You have to.
 In California if you are leaving on good terms then it’s customary to give a 2-week notice as a nice gesture.
 However not required by law.
 Now, if you are leaving on bad terms like say to due unfair treatment, you can just walk out the door immediately.
-Why waste another breath in a place you are not happy at.
+Why waste another breath in a place you are not happy at?
+However, if you believe your employer is terminating a contract unprofessionally, it’s wise to consult an employment lawyer to understand your rights and options.

 The other angle is that the employer can terminate you instantly.
 Now if this termination is unfair you can seek legal action.
 For this reason, many employers have what is called Performance Improvement Plan (PIP) which gives the employee a fair chance to succeed.
 If this doesn’t work out then a termination by law is customary.
 It also protects the employer from legal action.
 Which happens very frequently.